Opware2000/UnpublishFront-for-Joomla/README.markdown

 ### Step 2

-In Joomla administration, set Extensions > Install
+In Joomla administration, set Extensions > Extension manager Install the package by uploading the zip file

 ### Step 3

-Initialize the plugin in Extensions > Plugin
-Switch this plugin System active and Set up.
+Initialize the plugin in Extensions > Plugin Manager Switch this plugin "System - Unpublish frontend item" active and Set up.